 The fix really is what is already in place on so many levels.
 Delta has a minimum spend with Amex to earn your MQD Medallion elite waiver up to Platinum Medallion for $25,000.
 Amex, for their side of the lounge equation, is weeks away from requiring $75,000 minimum spend per year on their Amex Platinum cards to bring a guest free into the Centurion lounges.

-It is clearly time to only reward big spenders on the The Platinum Card® from American Express and/or The Business Platinum Card® from American Express (both cards allow members to access Delta Sky Clubs when flying a same-day Delta-marketed or Delta-operated flight.
+It is clearly time to only reward big spenders on the card_name and/or card_name (both cards allow members to access Delta Sky Clubs when flying a same-day Delta-marketed or Delta-operated flight.
 Terms apply.)
 What level?
 Considering now the required spend needed is only paying the annual fee, a large spend level is needed.
 (Each card’s annual fee is $695.
 See rates and fees for The Platinum Card® from American Express.
 See rates and fees for card_name.)

 Then what level should be implemented?

 Between $10,000 to $20,000 yearly.

 This change would have a measurable impact on reducing those who only get cards for access along with all the perks included with premium cards.